-Medical Travel Team members are involved in conducting a full Vision Clinic close to where the impoverished indigenous Maya live.
-Full vision screening and assessments are performed, providing education on maintaining healthy eyes, assembling and dispensing prescription glasses for distance, astigmatism, bi-focals, reading and sun glasses; counseling and referring both candidates for Cataract surgeries and patients needing medical referrals.
-Transportation is provided for the Cataract patients to obtain their surgeries in Antigua.
-Some team members remain behind to accompany our patients throughout their surgical experience.
-When SOS is able to secure an Ophthalmologist from the U.S., the surgeries are done in the local government hospital, Nacional Santa Elena Hospital in Santa Cruz del Quiché .
-Again, some team members will join the surgical team to accompany our patients throughout their surgical experience.
+Medical Travel Team members are involved in conducting a full Vision Clinic, Cataract Surgeries and Pterygium Removal Procedures close to where the impoverished indigenous Maya live.
+The first week, full vision screening and assessments are performed, providing education on maintaining healthy eyes, assembling and dispensing prescription glasses for distance, astigmatism, bi-focal, reading and sunglasses; counseling and referring both candidates for Cataract surgeries and patients needing medical referrals.
+The second week, cataract surgeries and pterygium removal procedures are performed on site.

 • Primary, all missioners must have a missionary heart —with attitude of servant and flexibility.

-• One should be in good health so as to meet the demands of a busy schedule, high altitude (6500 ft), bumpy roads, and reasonable amount of walking, sometimes on inclines.
+• One should be in good health so as to meet the demands of a busy schedule —high altitude (6500 ft).

 • It is helpful, but not required, to be able to speak Spanish since the Maya speak a dialect of Quiché.
 However, we always have a great need for bilingual team members to serve as translators from English to Spanish

-• One does not have to be Catholic to participate in a Travel Team but are encouraged to fully participate in every aspect of the mission experience which includes prayers, evening Mass and reflection times.
+• One does not have to be Catholic to participate in a Travel Team but are encouraged to fully participate in every aspect of the mission experience which includes prayers and reflection times.

 • Both medical (Optometrists, Medical Doctor, Ophthalmologists, Opticians, Optical Techs) and non-medical team members are needed to process the many patients.